maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 > 3. **Type** `hello world` → get 50 answers instantly
 >   (one more tap gives you the full 60 in under a minute)
 >
+> _Note: You can also just type `Blah` to jump directly into Blah mode (default language is English).
+> For first-time users, we recommend starting with `hello world` to observe the full semantic range._
+>
 > <small>📊 For best results, use platforms verified in our
 > <a href="https://github.com/onestardao/WFGY/tree/main/OS">Cross-Platform Test Results</a> — scroll to the mid-section table showing tested LLMs and performance notes.</small>